Contemporary fantasy with romantic elements

 He clucked his tongue.
 “The one and only.
 I knew you’d recognize me anywhere.”

-“Even at my own condo.
+“Even at my own home.
 Go figure.
 So why are you here?
 As a prop for the signing?”
-Damn, he fit the role perfectly, too.
-She couldn’t have picked a better actor.
+Damn, he fit the role perfectly.
+She couldn’t have chosen a better actor.
 She jotted another note to ask Mimi if he could pose for the next cover.
-A cardboard cutout would be perfect for signings.

-“Is that what you need?” he asked with a hint of disappointment.
+“Is that all you need?” he asked with a hint of disappointment.

 “I travel light.”

-Besides, who’d notice his clothes?
+Besides, who’d notice what he wore?
 They only wrapped the prize beneath.
 And what a yummy prize.
 She had to hand it to Mimi, the marketing genius.

 Musing aloud, she murmured, “Where did they find you?”